Lacreek Electric Association, Inc. (LEA)

 Welcome/Introduction | Information sharing |

-Purpose of Meeting | Briefly describe the meeting objectives, and Community Benefits Plan overview and objectives |
+Purpose of Meeting | Briefly described the meeting objectives |

 Overview of the Proposed Project | WARN Project overview.
 Co-op-specific project overview |

-Impact on the System Resilience | Describe the improvements in the system and the impact of the outage |
+Impact on the System Resilience | Described the improvements in the system and the impact of the outage |

-Year 1 tasks outline and time frame | Describe Year 1 tasks including project plans for Years 2 and 3 |
+Year 1 tasks outline and time frame | Described Year 1 tasks including project plans for Years 2 and 3 |

 Consortium Member Information